Steven Davis: Rangers

 On 31 January 2008, Davis was signed on a six-month loan by Rangers, the club he supported as a boy.
-Davis made his Rangers debut against Panathinaikos in the UEFA Cup on 13 February.
+He made his Rangers debut against Panathinaikos in the UEFA Cup on 13 February.
 He scored his first goal, again in European competition, against German team Werder Bremen.
-Davis scored for Rangers in the penalty shootout against Dundee United that won Rangers the League Cup.
+Davis scored in the penalty shootout against Dundee United that won Rangers the League Cup.
 He also helped the team reach the 2008 UEFA Cup Final, and won the Scottish Cup in May.

-Davis made his move from Fulham permanent on 21 August 2008, in a transfer worth £3 million, signing a four-year contract.
-He made his first appearance of the season for Rangers against Aberdeen, during a 1–1 draw the day after he permanently signed.
-Davis scored his first goal for Rangers, since his move became permanent, against Motherwell.
-He scored the only goal in the final Old Firm derby of the season on 9 May 2009, to take Rangers to the top of the SPL by two points.
+Davis made his move from Fulham permanent on 21 August 2008 in a transfer worth £3 million, signing a four-year contract.
+He made his first appearance of the season a day later against Aberdeen, a 1–1 draw.
+He scored his first goal since his move became permanent against Motherwell.
+He scored the only goal in the final Old Firm derby of the season on 9 May 2009 to take Rangers to the top of the SPL by two points.
 Davis won the SPL title and Scottish Cup with Rangers in the 2008–09 season.

-Davis began his goalscoring in the 2009–10 season against St. Mirren on 27 January.
+Davis scored his first goal of the 2009–10 season against St. Mirren on 27 January.
 He continued his goalscoring form against Falkirk in the next game, curling a free kick into Bobby Olejnik's top right hand corner.
-Davis's performances in January 2010, earned him the SPL Player of the Month award.
-He was also named PFA Scotland Players' Player of the Year on 2 May 2010, and won the SPL and Scottish League Cup each for the second time.
+Davis's performances in January 2010 earned him the SPL Player of the Month award.
+He was also named PFA Scotland Players' Player of the Year on 2 May 2010, and won the SPL and Scottish League Cup for the second time each.